JetBrains/mps-coderules/docs/content/language.md

 Whereas the production’s head can only contain constraints, there are also other logical clauses that are used in guard and body.

-A *predicate* is a built-in construct that serves two purposes: when used in guard, it serves to query if the condition is satisfied, and when invoked from body, it asserts the condition.
+A *predicate* is a built-in construct that serves two purposes: when used in guard, it acts to query if the condition is satisfied, and when invoked from body, it asserts the condition.
 An example is `unifies` predicate, displayed as `=`, which, if used in guard, only tests that its arguments can be unified, otherwise if called from body, it invokes the actual unification.
 There are also predicates that can only be queries, such as `isFree/1` or `isBound/1`, testing if a logical variable is free or has value assigned.

 Production’s guard can only contain predicates, and the body can contain both constraints and predicates.